-Does the product has Warranty?
+- Does the product have a warranty?

-All products we selected had a minimum warranty of 1 year.
+All the products we selected had a minimum warranty of 1 year.
 Some products do have separate longer warranties for the motor.

-What was the blade type and was it sharp?
+- What was the blade type and was it sharp?

 While we cannot measure the exact sharpness of the blades, what we can share is that all the mixers we tested worked brilliantly with the various tasks we provided including powdering fine sugar cubes, making a paste out of ground coconut, chillies, onions etc. & making great juice from sweet lime.
 All mixers have a steel blade.

-What was the wire length?
+- What was the wire length?

 The average length was 125 cm, with the Sujata Mixer having the longest cable length of 207 cm

-Does the lid have a rubber holding inside it?
+- Does the lid have a rubber holding inside it?

 All mixers lids come with a rubber gasket which helps to form a seal between the lid & container and prevents and contents of the mixer from leaking out.

-Does it have Auto shut off option?
+- Does it have Auto shut off option?

-Most mixers we chose do come with an overload option that turns off the mixer in an overload condition (When the jar contents is too hard or the mixer is used for too long)
+Most mixers we chose do come with an overload option that turns off the mixer in an overload condition (When the jar contents are too hard or the mixer is used for too long)

-Jar type (Steel or Glass)?
+- Jar type (Steel or Glass)?

 It would be actually dangerous to use a glass jar for a mixer container!
 All mixers come with a stainless steel jar, while a few juicer jars come with transparent plastic jars.

-Do all Jars have handles?
+- Do all Jars have handles?
 Are they easy to grip?

-Stability of the Mixer Grinder (Vacuum feet)?
+- Stability of the Mixer Grinder (Vacuum feet)?

 All mixers in our tests had vacuum feet.

-Does it has speed control option?
+- Does it have a speed control option?

-Can it be used for making Juices?
+- Can it be used for making Juices?
 Milkshakes?

 Using the Liquidising jar one can make juices and milkshakes comfortably.

-Was the Pulse option available?
+- Was the Pulse option available?

 Yes, all mixers had a pulse/ whip button

-Can we grind dry cloves, Cardamom, Turmeric, Ice?
+- Can we grind dry cloves, Cardamom, Turmeric, Ice?

 Of course, mixers work brilliantly when grinding hard ingredients to fine powder.

-How to approach for Warranty?
+- How to approach for Warranty?

-The easiest way would be to ring up the customer care line provided with the warranty card, or take the mixer to one of the mentioned authorised service centres.
+The easiest way would be to ring up the customer care line provided with the warranty card or take the mixer to one of the mentioned authorised service centres.
 Never try to open the mixer on your own, even if you have the necessary tools as that may void the warranty.

-Size of the product (Compact or big)?
+- Size of the product (Compact or big)?

-Do the mixers have a Shock proof body?
+- Do the mixers have a Shockproof body?